-Western University of Health Sciences is in Pomona, CA. The university received full accreditation by the American Veterinary Medical Association in 2010.
+Western University of Health Sciences is in Pomona, CA. This Pomona vet school is a university that received full accreditation by the American Veterinary Medical Association in 2010.
 WesternU uses Problem Based Learning (PBL) to teach the DVM curriculum.
 This involves case-studies, classroom time, and question/answer sessions.

 Name, veterinary school attending, and year that you started.